uploadcare/uploadcare-netlifycms-depricated/README.md

 uploadcare();
 ```

-Note that `uploadcare-netlifycms` should be initialized after `netlify-cms` import.
+Note, `uploadcare-netlifycms` should be initialized after importing `netlify-cms`.

 ## Configuration